geek-cookbook/geek-cookbook/manuscript/recipes/munin.md

 Log into your new instance at https://**YOUR-FQDN**, with user and password password you specified in munin.env above.

-## Chef's Notes 📓

-1. If you wanted to expose the Munin UI directly, you could remove the oauth2_proxy from the design, and move the traefik-related labels directly to the munin container.
+[^1]: If you wanted to expose the Munin UI directly, you could remove the oauth2_proxy from the design, and move the traefik-related labels directly to the munin container.
 You'd also need to add the traefik_public network to the munin container.

 --8<-- "recipe-footer.md"